usaid-cs/yesterday-i-learned/investing.md

 Since bonds are sold in large quantities, you typically don't buy stocks directly.
 Buy mutual funds or ETFs that invest in bonds instead.

+* In a positive interest rate economy, bonds probably yield you however much the interest rate is.
+In a negative interest rate economy, [bonds earn you nothing](https://global.pimco.com/en-gbl/resources/education/investing-in-a-negative-interest-rate-world) (or worse, cost you money to invest in).

 ## Futures

 [Future contracts](https://en.wikipedia.org/wiki/Futures_contract) are obligations to buy or sell something on predetermined dates.
 So, if you think ("speculate") the price of oil will go up in a year (say from $10 to $100), you can always [buy oil now](https://www.nerdwallet.com/blog/investing/started-futures-trading/) (say at \$20) to lock in that price.